MoonPoet/xaprb-src/content/blog/2012/10/30/status-versus-configuration-variables.md

 *   Ssl\_verify\_mode
 *   Ssl_version

-Most of those are legacy, but Slave\_heartbeat\_period is a recent addition.
+Most of those are legacy, but Replica\_heartbeat\_period is a recent addition.

 Can you think of others?
 What are your favorite oddities of SHOW STATUS and SHOW VARIABLES?